Start Free

 Proceed as follows:

-2. Configure a webhook for your project in your SonarQube server pointing to <yourJenkinsInstance>/sonarqube-webhook/ (This is the URL exposed by the SonarQube extension for Jenkins).
+2. Configure a webhook for your project in your SonarQube Server pointing to <yourJenkinsInstance>/sonarqube-webhook/ (This is the URL exposed by the Jenkins Extension).
 You may use a webhook configured at global level if applicable to your project.
 See Webhooks.
 This step is mandatory!

 3. You may want to enable the verification of the quality gate payload sent to Jenkins by setting a webhook secret: see below.